Move over, Cinnabon. Paula Deen’s cinnamon rolls are soft, ooey-gooey, buttery, and highly addictive.

 - Use a sharp chef’s knife when slicing the dough.
 Cut in a swift, sweeping motion to get plump, unsquashed rolls.
 If you don’t have a chef’s knife, a serrated knife or an unflavored dental floss make suitable alternatives.

-- Instead of the vanilla glaze, you can also top the cinnamon rolls with a sweet and tangy cream cheese frosting.
+- Top them with a sweet and tangy cream cheese frosting.
 All you need are cream cheese, heavy cream, corn syrup, powdered sugar, vanilla extract, and a pinch of salt.

 How Long Does the Dough Take to Rise?